 I actually did my post-doctoral degree here in Siegen.
 That was when I began work on my nanowires project.
 Nanomaterials could be inserted onto the graphene, and then by combining this with polymers we are able to produce new kinds of optoelectronic sensors.

-After finishing my PHD in Istanbul I came to Siegen originally for my post doctoral degree and worked with Prof. Dr. Ullrich Pietsch.
-After working in Istanbul for 8 years as an assistant professor, I have been offered a permanent position here in Siegen.
+After finishing my PhD in Istanbul I came to Siegen originally for my post doctoral degree and worked with Prof. Dr. Pietsch.
+After working in Istanbul for 8 years as an Assistant Professor, I have been offered a position here in Siegen.

-I am also involved with a joint project in Jordan which uses a synchrotron, one of the most wonderful things about this project is that it highlights the power of science to bring people from different nations together.
+I am also involved in a joint project about a synchrotron facility in Jordan.
+One of the most wonderful things about this project is that it highlights the power of science to bring people from different nations together.
 Even if their governments are currently not getting along with one another.

 Compared to Istanbul, Siegen is like a different planet!
-But I find it to be a nice change from living in a different city.
-I found everyone here, including Professor Pietsch to be very warm and welcoming to me.
-Siegen also feels like a nice place to raise my child.
+But I find it nice living in a different city.
+Everyone here, especially Prof. Dr. Pietsch is very warm and welcoming.
+Also Siegen looks like a nice place to raise my child.